Manawyrm/ATAPIMega-Firmware/README.md

 [ATAPIMega](https://github.com/Manawyrm/ATAPIMega) is a hardware project which allows regular (P)ATA CD/DVD drives to be used as a standalone Audio-CD player.
 This repository contains the (Arduino-based) firmware for the ATmega2560 microcontroller.

+### Feature Wishlist
+- Show TOC info after disc insertion (total length, tracks)
+- Play hidden tracks properly (Track 0, etc.)
+- Eject/Play should close the tray if opened (this works on some drives, but not all!)

 ![Photo of HD44780 LCD showing track info](https://screenshot.tbspace.de/gvkdehsaoix.jpg)

 Project is ideally built with PlatformIO, but should work in the Arduino IDE as well.